 An integral part of software testing life cycle, system testing is performed once the process of software development is completed and the product has gone through unit and integration testing.
 This testing is not limited to one aspect or component of the product but is used to test the software system as a whole, which makes it an important part of any successful testing cycle and hence should be implemented by testers who want to deliver superior user experience.

-To find the differences between system testing & integration testing, click here.
+To find the differences between System Testing vs Integration Testing, click here.